No. 13 Cavaliers top No. 14 Edinboro, 20-19, to earn title

 Garland's Cavaliers notched an 8-10 overall mark in his opening campaign in 2006-07.
 Under Garland's tutelage, Caponi captured the ACC title at 184 pounds, while Eric Albright was the league runner-up at 133.
 Both earned a berth in the NCAA Championships, where Albright won three matches.
 The duo also earned All-ACC honors, as did freshman Kellon Balum.

-Garland was appointed to his post on April 20, 2006, after serving the previous six seasons as an assistant coach at Cornell, where he helped the Big Red to four-consecutive top-11 finishes at the NCAA Championships.
+PRIOR TO VIRGINIA Garland was appointed to his post on April 20, 2006, after serving the previous six seasons as an assistant coach at Cornell, where he helped the Big Red to four-consecutive top-11 finishes at the NCAA Championships.
 He spent his final four seasons at Cornell as the top assistant under 2005 NCAA Coach of the Year Rob Koll.
 Garland was named the 2005-06 NCWA Assistant Coach of the Year after helping the Big Red to a top-five finish at the NCAA Championships.

 During his six seasons at Cornell, Garland helped the Big Red wrestling program move into the national spotlight.
 He coached 17 All-Americans, four NCAA finalists and 46 NCAA qualifiers.